mcsammon/mcsammon.github.io/research.md

 <p>
   <a href="/images/sammon_passive.pdf" target="_blank">
-    A copy of the paper can be found here (PDF).
+    A copy of the paper can be found here.
   </a>
   <a href="/images/sammon_passive_appendix.pdf" target="_blank">
-    The online appendix can be found here (PDF).
+    The online appendix can be found here.
   </a>
 </p>

 <p>

   <a href="/images/rotation.pdf" target="_blank">
-    Note on the equivalence of total learning capacity across rotated economies  (PDF).
+    Note on the equivalence of total learning capacity across rotated economies.
   </a>
 </p>